 CDC: To drop off a child at the CDC, the parent/designated representative will first show their identification to the front desk staff.
 The parent/representative will then swipe their child into the Child Youth Management System (CYMS) at the front desk using their key fob (pass card) before proceeding to their child's classroom.
 Under no circumstances will the parent/designated representative move beyond the front desk without first swiping in.
 After swiping in at the front desk, the parent/designated representative may proceed to the classroom.
 Upon entering the CDC classroom, the parent/designated representative will sign the child in, annotating his/her name, date, time and signature.
+Parents must assist the child with washing hands upon entry into the classroom.
 Parents must wash their hands prior to placing their child's bottles into the refrigerator.